tar80/loose.nvim/README.md

 ![sample](https://github.com/tar80/test/assets/45842304/0be2c3dd-9cf5-4cb3-9c5d-58f809261062)

-You can choose between a `light` template and a `dark` template.
+You can choose between the `light` template and the `dark` template.
 If `user.lua` exists in the `loose/lua/loose/color` directory, you can also select `user` in the template.
 If you need the user template, create one by copying another template.
-If the template has a `feline` setting, a Feline theme with the same name will also be output.
+If the template has a `colors.feline` table, a Feline theme with the same name will also be output.

 Note. `Feline` has been archived, so it is not recommended to install it from now on.
 I might start using lualine.nvim eventually, but I'll probably stick with feline.nvim for a while.